List of Farm to Market Roads in Texas (700–799): FM 761

-FM 761 was designated on January 27, 1948, as a 2.2 mi highway from SH 17 along its current path on Stafford Boulevard and Eddy Street terminating at 8th Street.
+FM 761 was designated on January 27, 1948, as a 2.2 mi highway from SH 17 along Stafford Boulevard and Eddy Street terminating at 8th Street.
 The route was extended to Bus.
-I-10-B on August 26, 1989.
+I-20 on August 26, 1989.
 FM 761 was decommissioned on July 30, 2020, and the road was given to the city of Pecos.

 FM 762

 Farm to Market Road 762 (FM 762) is located in Fort Bend County.
-The highway begins at FM 1462 south of Brazos Bend State Park, zig-zags in a northerly direction, crosses I-69/US 59 at exit 101, and ends at US 90 Alternate in Richmond.
+The highway begins at FM 1462 south of Brazos Bend State Park, zig-zags in a northerly direction, crosses I-69/US 59 at exit 101, and ends at US 90 Alt. in Richmond.

 FM 762 begins at a stop sign on FM 1462.
 At the intersection, southbound traffic on FM 762 can use a right-hand curve to access FM 1462 going west.
 After traveling 1.3 mi north of the starting point, there is an intersection with Texas Park Road 72 at the entrance of Brazos Bend State Park.
 From the state park, FM 762 heads north, west, north and northwest for 5.9 mi before reaching a three-way junction with FM 1994.
 In the northwesterly stretch, the highway crosses Big Creek and passes under electric transmission lines.
 At the intersection, FM 762 turns sharply to the northeast, then northwest, then northeast again before passing the George Ranch and curving to the north-northwest.
 The highway passes the George Ranch High School of the Lamar Consolidated Independent School District before crossing the BNSF Railway tracks and arriving at a stoplight-controlled intersection with FM 2759.
 From FM 1994 to FM 2759 at Crabb is a distance of 8.8 mi.
 At the intersection, FM 762 turns sharply left and parallels the BNSF tracks to the west-northwest for 2.5 mi before coming to a stoplight at FM 2977.
 As highway starts to curve to the northwest, it crosses a bridge over I-69/US 59 at a distance of 0.3 mi from the junction with FM 2977.
 There are shopping centers on the west side of the highway on both sides of I-69/US 59, which is locally called the Southwest Freeway.
 I-69/US 59 may be accessed in both directions via entrance ramps on the east side of FM 762.
 From I-69/US 59 at exit 103B, FM 762 heads to the northwest alongside the railroad tracks for 1.2 mi to reach the traffic signal at FM 1640.
 The George Memorial Library is located on the east side of the intersection.
-From FM 1640, the highway continues 1.3 mi nearly north to the stoplight on US 90A at Jackson Street.
-There is also a spur connection which turns east onto Austin Street for several blocks, then north on Second Street to terminate at the west end of the Brazos River bridge on US 90A.
+From FM 1640, the highway continues 1.3 mi nearly north to the stoplight on US 90 Alt. at Jackson Street.
+There is also a spur connection which turns east onto Austin Street for several blocks, then north on Second Street to terminate at the west end of the Brazos River bridge on US 90 Alt.